CHLoschen/CHLoschen.github.io/index.md

 Hello and welcome to my blog.
+I like to understand the world around me, even if sometimes its hard to keep up and not to feel like a Neanderthaler.
+Besides, I am located close to the nice Neanderthal.